mbforbes/py-pomdp/README.md

     - expected reward: 5.14634218527
     - belief:          [array([ 0.65]), array([ 0.35])]
 ```

+## File specifications

+### Environment (`.pomdp`)
+For the supported POMDP environment spec, see [Tony's POMDP file format description](http://cs.brown.edu/research/ai/pomdp/examples/pomdp-file-spec.html)

+I built the tool to work with the semantics described on that page, without consulting the [formal grammar](http://cs.brown.edu/research/ai/pomdp/examples/pomdp-file-grammar.html).
+If anyone uses this tool and discovers it lacks support for syntax they require, I welcome issues as well as pull requests!

+### Policy (`.policy`)

+The supported POMDP policy is a list of alpha vectors; see APPL for more info (it outputs this format), the file in this repository `examples/policy/voicemail.policy` for an example, and [Tony's Tutorials](http://cs.brown.edu/research/ai/pomdp/tutorial/index.html) to learn what's going on.

 ## Tests
 You can run the environment parser test (loads from `examples/env/env_parser_test.pomdp`) as follows: